 A Comparative-Advantage Approach to Government Debt Maturity

 We study optimal government debt maturity in a model where investors derive monetary services from holding riskless short-term securities.
-In a simple setting where the government is the only issuer of such riskless paper, it trades off the monetary premium associated with short-term debt against the refinancing risk implied by the need to roll over its debt more often.
-We then extend the model to allow private financial intermediaries to compete with the government in the provision of money-like claims.
+In a setting where the government is the only issuer of such riskless paper, it trades off the monetary premium associated with short-term debt against the refinancing risk implied by the need to roll over its debt more often.
+We then extend the model to allow private financial intermediaries to compete with the government in the provision of short-term, money-like claims.
 We argue that if there are negative externalities associated with private money creation, the government should tilt its issuance more towards short maturities.
-The idea is that the government may have a comparative advantage relative to the private sector in bearing refinancing risk, and hence should aim to partially crowd out the private sector's use of short-term debt.
+The idea is that the government may have a comparative advantage relative to the private sector in bearing refinancing risk, and hence should aim to partially crowd out the private sector’s use of short-term debt.

 Keywords: Private Sector;